 Conclusion

-Our top picks are the Bowflex Revolution Home Gym for best overall performance and the Weider Ultimate Body Works for best price.
+Our top picks are the Bowflex Revolution for best overall performance and the Bowflex Xtreme 2SE for its unique and challenging workouts.

-With the Bowflex, you’ll be getting over 100 exercise options in one machine, and the quality is unmatched.
+With the Bowflex, you’ll get over 100 exercise options in one machine, and the quality is unmatched.

-The other home gyms on our list are available at a range of different price points, and we wouldn’t hesitate to recommend any of them.
-All offer excellent build quality and value for money.
+The other home gyms on our list are available at various prices, and we wouldn’t hesitate to recommend any of them.
+All home gyms reviewed offer excellent build quality and value for its specific category.